 Always keep in mind, not everything works for everyone.

-What are some Key Things to Keep in Mind When Making the Transition?
+What are some Key Things to Keep in Mind When Making the Transition to Minimalist Shoes?

 Ultimately running shoes are designed to protect your feet.
-Running shoes aren’t designed to injure you.
-Wearing the wrong type of shoe for your gait will cause injuries, but shoe companies did not design shoes with the intention to injure runners.
+Running shoes aren’t intended to injure you.
+Wearing the wrong type of shoe for your gait will cause injuries, but shoe companies did not design shoes to injure runners.

 If you have been running in a traditional style shoe, then your feet are going to reflect that.
 That isn’t a bad thing, but they are used to more cushion.
-Before choosing a minimalist shoe, strengthen your feet.
+Before choosing a minimalist shoe, strengthen your foot muscles.

 How do you do that?

-The easiest way to strengthen your feet is to walk around barefoot.
-I’m not saying walk down New York City barefoot but take the time to walk around your house or on grass barefoot (just don’t step on a bee like I once did).
-Start by walking around barefoot an hour a day and gradually increase from there.
+The easiest way to strengthen your foot muscles is to walk around barefoot or with barefoot shoes or sandals.
+I’m not saying walk down New York City barefoot but take the time to walk around your house or on grass barefoot (don’t step on a bee like I once did).
+Start by walking barefoot an hour a day and gradually increase from there.
 With summer coming up, it’s easiest to begin now.
-The weather is nicer, and you might want to be outdoors barefoot.
+The weather is nicer, and you might want to be outdoors walking barefoot.

-Instead of going from a 12mm drop straight to a 0 mm style shoe progress transition slowly by shoe model.
+Instead of going from a 12mm heel to toe drop straight to a 0 mm style shoe progress transition slowly by shoe model.
 If your old shoe is 11-12, find an 8, then 4 and then maybe 0.
+That way you don’t stress your calves and Achilles tendon too quickly.

 Don’t forget, minimalist running shoes can be beneficial.
 Since they provide less cushion, they can help improve your running form and strengthen your feet.
-They are a great option for many runners, but they are not the best choice for every runner!
+They are an excellent option for many runners, but they are not the best choice for every runner!
 There is no perfect shoe for everyone, and barefoot running is not ideal for everyone either.

 In case you missed any of the previous weeks Running Store and Training: